SarahELynch/Portfolio/README.md

 # deploy changes to live site

-cd to root of the project (so for Joe this is /home/jharding/sarahsite) and run:
+cd to root of the project and run:

 ```
 hugo